 Asking Allah to help you is not specific to learning the Arabic language.
-You should ask Allah to help you with anything you want to accomplish or achieve.
+You should ask Allah to help you with anything you want to accomplish.

 When seeking knowledge, you need to have a solid foundation to build on.
 The same can be said for learning Arabic.
 If you’re focusing all your time on grammar rules but don’t even know how to say the time in Arabic, you might want to change your approach.

 You would need to memorize about 2,000-3,000 words to be proficient in Arabic.
 If you were to memorize 10 words a day, you could have 3000 words in your word bank in under a year.
 For 5 words a day, you could reach 3000 words in about 20 months.
 The point is, it’s extremely important to learn vocabulary and it’s doable with the right approach and consistency.
 Here is a video to get you started on learning vocabulary.